1. What does having a special educational need mean?

 13. Complaints procedure

-In the first instance any complaint about the SEND provision within the school should be addressed to Mrs Claire Pack, SENDCO who will then consider this complaint and, if the matter cannot be dealt with satisfactorily, she will call upon the assistance of the Director of Progress & Standards, Mrs Angela O’Boyle.
+In the first instance any complaint about the SEND provision within the school should be addressed to Mrs Claire Pack, SENDCO who will then consider this complaint and, if the matter cannot be dealt with satisfactorily, she will call upon the assistance of the Deputy Headteacher, Mr John Downs.
 If not resolvable at this level then the issue will be referred to the Executive Team.